zacharyhalvorson/sketch-workshop/README.md

 ### Let's Make Some Squares
 This workshop will be exploratory and hands-on.
 The goal in mind is to use the tools and plugins we just learned about to recreate the interface for the iOS app, Canopy.
 It's a shopping app that displays a curated list of items available on Amazon Prime.

-1. If you dont have Sketch already, go to the [Mac App Store](https://itunes.apple.com/ca/app/sketch-3/id852320343?mt=12) and get the current production version.
 1. Follow along with my demo of the different features of the interface.
 1. Download [Sketch Toolbox](http://sketchtoolbox.com)
 1. Use Sketch Toolbox to install the following plugins: